Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Summary

-\item We measure the proximity zone sizes of our quasars by applying QFA to their spectra.
+\item We measure the proximity zone sizes of our quasars from ground-based spectra.
 No LAEs are found within the proximity zones of our quasars.
-The absence of LAEs within the proximity zone of J0844$-$0132 is consistent with the expected number of LAEs based on $\Sigma_\mathrm{LAE}$ at the quasar position, making it difficult to verify whether the photoevaporation effect works efficiently.
+The absence of LAEs within the proximity zone of J0844$-$0132 is consistent with the expected number of LAEs based on $\Sigma_\mathrm{LAE}$ at the quasar position, making it difficult to verify whether the photoevaporation effect is important.
 In the remaining three fields, LAE overdensities are not observed over the proximity zone sizes.
 Hence, we conclude that the absence of LAE overdensities in the three fields is not due to the photoevaporation effect.
-Our results, which show a broad environment from $\delta_\mathrm{LAE}=0.01$ to $\delta_\mathrm{LAE}=3.77$, indicate that the LAE density around the quasar exhibits diversity independent of the photoevaporation effect.
+Our fields show a broad range of environments from $\delta_\mathrm{LAE}=-0.11$ to $\delta_\mathrm{LAE}=1.97$, indicating that the LAE density around the quasar exhibits diversity independent of the photoevaporation effect.

-\item The proximity zone size of J0844$-$0132 is the smallest among our quasars ($R_\mathrm {p}=0.4449\pm0.0093$ pMpc), implying that it is a young quasar.
-If J0844$-$0132 is still young, it may suggest that even if photoevaporation works efficiently, it would not have sufficient time to inhibit star formation in surrounding galaxies by its intense radiation.
+\item The proximity zone size of J0844$-$0132 is the smallest among our quasars ($R_\mathrm {p}=0.4449\pm0.0093$ pMpc), implying that it is a young quasar ($\lesssim10^4$ yr).
+If J0844$-$0132 is indeed young, it may suggest that even if photoevaporation works efficiently, it would not have had sufficient time to inhibit star formation in surrounding galaxies.

-\item None of the properties of the host galaxies ($M_*$, SFR, sSFR) or SMBHs ($M_\mathrm{BH}$, bolometric luminosity, Eddington ratio) are found to be strongly related to the LAE overdensity contrary to expectations that galaxies with high $M_*$ or high $M_\mathrm{BH}$ would reside in massive DMHs and thus should be detected in galaxy overdense regions.
-While it might be due to the small size of our sample and the projection effect, the discrepancy is caused by the large scatter between the DMH mass and the SMBH mass.
+\item None of the properties of the host galaxies ($M_*$, SFR, sSFR) or SMBHs ($M_\mathrm{BH}$, bolometric luminosity, Eddington ratio) are found to be strongly related to the LAE overdensity, contrary to expectations that galaxies with high $M_*$ or high $M_\mathrm{BH}$ reside in massive DMHs and thus should be detected in galaxy overdense regions.
+This lack of correlation might be due to the small size of our sample and the projection effect, or the large scatter between the DMH mass and the SMBH mass.

 \item The mass-weighted age of the host galaxy of J1512+4422, which shows no significant LAE overdensity, is $150$ Myr \citep{Onoue2025}.
 The age is significantly older than the typical age of an LAE ($\sim1\mathchar`-3$ Myr).
 This suggests that even if a galaxy overdensity exists around the quasar, the surrounding galaxies may also be similarly old and show no significant Ly$\alpha$ emission.